 In all, Pollard has doled out jobs – and public-funded special responsibility allowances – to 25 of the Tories’ 29 councillors.
 Which suggests you have to be a special sort of useless not to get a nice little allowances bonus in the Croydon Conservatives’ council group.

 One noteworthy casualty in the Tory reshuffle is the virtually invisible Oni Oviri, elected for Purley and Woodcote last May.
-Oviri’s absences from council business and Conservative campaign sessions has not gone down well.
+Oviri’s absences from council business and Conservative campaign sessions have not gone down well.

 At least Croydon Conservatives go to the trouble of publicising who is being placed on the gravy train for these tax-payer funded positions.